Understanding House Edge and RTP at Crypto Casinos (2025 Guide)

 From traditional slot machines to sports bets and even government-run lotteries, all games of chance have a house edge.
 You can’t escape it.

-However, some games do have reduced margins, on average, than others:
+However, some games do have reduced margins, on average, compared to others:

 - Blackjack – This live casino classic is famous for its low house edge: often 1% or even lower.
 What’s more, employing the right blackjack strategies can further increase the odds in your favor.